timothygao8710/Capybaras-Capstone-Project/README.md

 8/3 - Finished Main_Pipeline.py, running it on a bunch of different images, got some very exciting results.
 Working on paper.
 More Debugging.
 Working on slides and script.

-8/4 - Handling some edge cases, running on more images for results.
+8/4 & Weekend - Handling some edge cases, running on more images for results.
 Finalizing paper, slides, script, recording video.

-8/5 - Presented our work to over , including the BWSI program
+8/7 - Presented our work to over , including the BWSI program

 ## Future Steps
 - Further Evaluation and Benchmarking of QHED performance